onap/ccsdk-oran/docs/guide/developer-guide.rst

 -------------

 There are two configuration files for A1 Policy Management Service, *config/application_configuration.json* and *config/application.yaml*
 The first (*config/application_configuration.json*) contains configuration needed by the application, such as which near-RT-RICs, or controller to use.
-DMaaP topic can also be configured, but is deprecated.
 The second (*config/application.yaml*) contains logging and security configurations.

 For more information about these configuration files can be found as comments in the sample files provided with the source code, or on the `ONAP wiki <https://wiki.onap.org/display/DW/O-RAN+A1+Policies+in+ONAP+Kohn>`_